Bill of Exchange

 Parties to a Bill of Exchange

-There are three parties involved in a bill of exchange drawer, drawee and payee.
+There are three main parties involved in a bill of exchange: drawer, drawee, and payee.

-He is the maker of the bill.
-He is the person who draws or writes the bill.
-He signs-the bill.
-However a bill can be accepted before the signature of the drawer, but the signature of the drawer is necessary to complete the document.
+The drawer is the maker of the bill.
+They draw or writes the bill and they sign the bill.
+Although a bill can be accepted before receiving the drawer’s signature, their signature is required to complete the document.

-He is the person upon whom a bill of exchange is drawn or he is the person who accepts the bill and promises to pay the amount of the bill.
-When drawee accepts the bill he becomes acceptor.
+The drawee is the person upon whom a bill of exchange is drawn, or the drawee is the person who accepts the bill and promises to pay the amount.
+When the drawee accepts the bill, he becomes the acceptor.

-Payee is the person who is named in the instrument to whom or to whose order the amount of the bill is directed to be paid.
-He is the person who receives the amount of the bill.
-He may be drawer himself or someone else.
-If the drawer keeps the bill with himself till the due date and receives the amount of the bill, then drawer and payee are the same person.
+The payee may be the drawer or someone else.
+If the drawer keeps the bill with themselves until the due date and receives the amount of the bill, then the drawer and payee are the same person.

-There are also some other parties in a bill of exchange such as:
+There are also other parties involved in a bill of exchange, including:

 - Holder in due course